When thinking about how to pay for transition, I recommend this way of thinking:

-Precision and realistic goals are essential.
-The less money you have, the more precise your goals must be.
-Do not overestimate how much money you’ll have for transition.
-Don’t have vague plans and goals.
-Most of us have little room for error.
+The less money you have, the more clear your goals must be.
+Do not think you will have more money for transition than you will.
+Most of us do not have room for error.

-I would guess that the majority of TSs have a different job within about a year of going full-time.
+Many of us have a different job within about a year of going full-time.
 Some are fired on the spot or lose all their clients when they come out.
-Some feel forced out through demotions, suddenly poor reviews, transfers, or ostracism ranging from subtle to violent.
+Some feel forced out through demotions, bad reviews, transfers, being ignored, or even violence.

 Don’t assume anti-discrimination laws will keep them from eliminating you in an interview.
 If you do not think you can keep your job or get a new job where your transsexuality won’t be an issue, you need to get a plan in place now.
 Unemployment, or being forced to take a lower-paying job to pay the bills, are the fastest ways to seriously set back your transition goals.

-Even if you don’t feel forced out, there is often an urge to move to a job where your male past is not known.
-This doesn’t necessarily mean going stealth, but even those who are out as TS sometimes find it’s nice working with people who never worked with them as male.
-I have found a difference in people who never knew me as a male and those who did, even though everyone knows I’m TS.
-Some find it very demoralizing to be referred to by their old name, etc., or they just want a fresh start.
+Even if you don’t feel forced out, you may want to move to a job where your past is not known.
+This does not mean you have to go stealth, but even those who are out as trans sometimes find it’s nice working with people who never worked with them before transition.
+I have found a difference in people who never knew me before and those who did, even though everyone knows I am trans.
+Some find it very hard to be referred to by their old name, or pronouns, or they just want a fresh start.

 Further, women still make about two-thirds what men make in comparable positions.
-You may find it difficult to maintain your income at current levels when switching jobs, or you may find it harder to get promoted once you’ve switched.
+Transfeminine people may find it hard to keep your income at current levels when switching jobs, or you may find it harder to get promoted once you’ve switched.
 You need to plan on a certain amount of financial discrimination in the workplace and compensate for it in any way possible.

-Keep in mind that transition at work is the defining moment in transition for many, even more so than SRS.
+Keep in mind that transition at work is the defining moment in transition for many, even more so than medical stuff.
 You must make plans in the event your work transition does not go as well as you hoped.
 Plan for the worst, hope for the best.
-Do not get caught unprepared for a bad outcome.

 People who fool around with breast creams and magic herbal feminizing pills, unproven hair growth and hair removal potions or contraptions, and even experimental medical procedures are all too common in our community.
-The problem is that there are always scumbags willing to exploit TS desperation, so our community is constantly preyed upon by these scammers.
-Worse yet, many of those ripping off transsexuals are members of the TG community themselves!
+The problem is that there are always scumbags willing to exploit our desperation, so our community is constantly preyed upon by these scammers.
+Worse yet, many of those ripping us off are members of the community themselves!

 If it sounds too good to be true, it is.

-A lot of women get obsessed with one aspect of transition, most commonly SRS.
-They think, “As soon as I get SRS, my whole life will get better.”
-While SRS or other specific things in transition can improve your life in some ways, they are only part of transition and only part of your life.
-Even if SRS is your top financial priority, it still has to be balanced with other priorities.
+A lot of women get obsessed with one aspect of transition, most commonly bottom surgery.
+They think, “As soon as I get bottom surgery, my whole life will get better.”
+While bottom surgery or other specific things in transition can improve your life in some ways, they are only part of transition and only part of your life.
+Even if bottom surgery is your top financial priority, it still has to be balanced with other priorities.
 If you place all your emphasis on one facet of transition and neglect other financial matters, like retirement or having an emergency fund, you could end up in a difficult position after you’ve met that primary goal.
 Try to keep everything in perspective.

 Buying on impulse